linode/apl-docs/docs/ui-settings.md

 ![KMS](img/settings-kms.png)

 The KMS settings section offers configuration options for the Key Management Service information needed to seal and unseal secrets used by Otomi.
 Otomi needs at least one key.
-It needs one for encrypting/decrypting the `otomi-values` repo), and another one for sealing/unsealing Vault storage.
+It needs one for encrypting/decrypting the `otomi-values` repo), and one for sealing/unsealing Vault storage.

 IMPORTANT NOTES: